Glossary of Buddhist Terms: Letters F – J

 Happiness There are two types of happiness: mundane and supramundane.
 Mundane happiness is the limited happiness that can be found within samsara, such as the happiness of human beings and gods.
 Supramundane happiness is the pure happiness of liberation and enlightenment.

-Hashang A Chinese monk of the twelfth century who propagated many wrong views in Tibet, including the view that the meaning of Buddha’s teachings on emptiness was that we should empty our mind of all conceptions and meditate on nothingness.
+Hashang A Chinese monk of the eighth century who propagated many wrong views in Tibet, including the view that the meaning of Buddha’s teachings on emptiness was that we should empty our mind of all conceptions and meditate on nothingness.
 He was publicly defeated in debate by Kamalashila and banished from Tibet.
 See Ocean of Nectar and Joyful Path of Good Fortune.

 Hearer One of two types of Hinayana practitioner.
 Both Hearers and Solitary Conquerors are Hinayanists, but they differ in their motivation, behaviour, merit, and wisdom.
 In all these respects, Solitary Conquerors are superior to Hearers.
 Hearers are of eight types according to the level of delusions they have abandoned.
 (1) approachers to the accomplishment of a Stream Enterer, (2) abiders in the accomplishment of a Stream Enterer, (3) approachers to the accomplishment of a Once Returner, (4) abiders in the accomplishment of a Once Returner, (5) approachers to the accomplishment of a Never Returner, (6) abiders in the accomplishment of a Never Returner, (7) approachers to the accomplishment of a Foe Destroyer, and (8) abiders in the accomplishment of a Foe Destroyer.
 A Stream Enterer is on the path of seeing and will never again be reborn in the three lower realms; a Once Returner will return to the desire realm only once more; and a Never Returner will never again return to the desire realm.
 See Ocean of Nectar.